Optical detection of charge-density-wave instability in the non-magnetic kagome metal KV$_3$Sb$_5$: Discussion

-\section{Methods}
+\begin{methods}

-High-quality single crystals were prepared as described elsewhere \cite{Ortiz2019, Ortiz2021}.
+\textbf{Sample Characterization.} High-quality single crystals were prepared as described elsewhere \cite{Ortiz2019, Ortiz2021}.
 Freshly cleaved samples with the dimensions $\sim 2\times 3 \times 0.2$~mm$^3$ were used for optical measurements.
-In-plane component of the optical conductivity ($\sigma_{xx}$) was probed in all measurements.
-Additionally, dc resistivity [Fig.~\ref{intro}(d)] was measured with the standard four-point contact method on the exact piece used in optical experiments to quantify the amount of potassium in the sample.
+In-plane component of the optical conductivity ($\sigma_{xx}$) was probed in all measurements. dc resistivity was measured with the standard four-point contact method to control the amount of potassium on the exact same piece as used in optical experiments.
 Magnetic anomaly has also been confirmed via magnetic susceptibility measurements.
 Here, a field of 1\,T has been applied along $H\,\|\,c$ and the susceptibility has been measured in field-cooled (FC) configuration with a Quantum Design Magnetic Property Measurement System (MPMS).
-Comparison to the earlier literature suggest that our sample of \KVS{} is nearly stoichiometric, with the possible K deficiency level of well below 8\% reported in Ref.~\cite{Ortiz2019} (see Appendix).
+Comparison to the earlier literature suggests that our sample of \KVS{} is nearly stoichiometric, with the possible K deficiency level of well below 8\% reported in Ref.~\onlinecite{Ortiz2019} (see Supplementary Note 1).
+The optical spectra were well reproducible across measurements in different frequency ranges and on two different crystals, suggesting that no changes in the K stoichiometry could occur during the measurement and that all spectral features revealed by our study are intrinsic to \KVS.

-Broadband reflectivity measurements were performed with two Bruker Fourier Transform Infrared (FTIR) spectrometers.
+\textbf{Optical Measurements.} Broadband reflectivity measurements were performed with two Bruker Fourier Transform Infrared (FTIR) spectrometers.
 For the high-energy range ($0.075-2.25$~eV / $600-18000$~\cm), an infrared microscope coupled to a VERTEX80v FTIR spectrometer is utilized, where the infrared light is focused to 200~µm$^2$.
 Freshly evaporated gold mirrors are used for the reference.
 For the low-energy measurements ($0.01-0.1$~eV / $70-700$~\cm), an IFS 113v spectrometer coupled with a custom made cryostat is used.
 Absolute reflectivity of the sample has been obtained with the gold overcoating technique \cite{Homes1993}.

 Optical conductivity is calculated via Kramers-Kronig (KK) analysis from the measured reflectivity.
 For the KK analysis, data are extrapolated using Hagen-Rubens relations to the low-energy range, while x-ray scattering functions have been utilized for the high-energy extrapolations \cite{Tanner2015}.